Elswick, Newcastle upon Tyne

 Elswick (/ˈɛlzɪk/ EL-zik) is a district and electoral ward of the city and metropolitan borough of Newcastle upon Tyne, in the county of Tyne and Wear, England, 1.9 miles west of the city centre, bordering the River Tyne.
 Historically in Northumberland, Elswick became part of Newcastle upon Tyne in 1835.
-Elswick is home to the Newcastle Utilita Arena; and Newcastle College, with approximately 45,000 students.
+Located at a height of 53.1m, Elswick overlooks the River Tyne.
+Elswick is home to the Newcastle Utilita Arena and Newcastle College, with approximately 45,000 students.

+Toponymy

+Elswick in its original form Elstewyke, the first element is likely derived from edele, related to the Old English term Æthel meaning noble, and wic meaning farm.

 History

 In Roman times the Vallum, a defensive barrier behind Hadrian's Wall, reached its easternmost limit in Elswick.
 The Wall itself carried on as far as Wallsend.

 The township of Elswick had originally formed part of the Barony of Bolam and was owned by Tynemouth Priory from 1120 to 1539, with a fishery present on the site.
 One of the earliest references to the coal mining industry of the north east occurs in 1330, when it was recorded that the Prior of Tynemouth let a colliery, called Heygrove, at "Elstewyke" for a rent of £5 per year.
 Elswick Colliery had 3 pits working from 1860 onwards.
 Elswick was owned by the Crown from 1539 to 1628, until it was sold by Charles I.

 Elswick Lead Works was set up in 1778 and underwent expansion through the 18th and 19th centuries.
 The shot tower was eventually closed down in 1951 then demolished from 1968-9 after it had become unsafe.